chbatey/chbatey.github.io/courses.md

 title: Courses
 ---

-When not fully employed I'm available for doing online and in person training.
+I'm available for doing online and in person training.
-If you're interested in arranging please [get in touch](mailto:christopher.batey@gmail.com).
+If you're interested in arranging please [get in touch](mailto:christopher.batey@cecg.io).
 Otherwise, all courses are available on Udemy via the links below.

 ### The complete guide to running JVM applications inside Docker/Kubernetes